K2QB - "The Queen Bee Station"

 In addition a Cushcraft R-7 acts as a secondary antenna and also provides 30 and 40 meter coverage.
 A 120 foot end-fed Zep provides all band coverage from 6 to 160.

-Currently member of ARRL, CW Ops, EPC, 30MDG, DMC, WNYDXA (founding member) and Niagara Frontier Radiosport (NFRS - charter member) and QSL manager for NF2RS.
+Currently member of ARRL, CW Ops, EPC, 30MDG, DMC, WNYDXA (founding member and past president) and Niagara Frontier Radiosport (NFRS - charter member) and QSL manager for NF2RS.

 Other interests include being an avid golfer and officiating womens's high school and college basketball.

 On the personal side, I am currently married to a wonderful woman going on 40 years who I met in high school while doing a ham radio demonstration at a science fair she was in charge of.
 Thus whenever I am looking for a new piece of equipment or looking to put up a new antenna I can always go to the " You know, if it wasn't for ham radio we never would have met" hole card.

 We have been blessed with 3 beautiful children and 3 grandchildren.

 If you happen to hear me on the air please give me a shout.

 1387057 Last modified: 2014-10-28 18:27:09, 4686 bytes